-- 7.1 The firm must be an independent auditing firm registered and licensed by a relevant professional and/or regulatory body acceptable to Gavi.
-In addition, the audit firm should provide the implementing entity with at least (5) references from comparable audits undertaken within the previous five (5) years. - 7.2 English and French are the working languages for Gavi Secretariat.
-If deliverables are prepared by the auditor in a different language, the implementing entity should include the need for an official translation within the auditor's deliverables. - 7.3 The auditor must be independent of the implementing entity including not having financial interests in the entity being audited.
+The firm must be an independent auditing firm registered and licensed by a relevant professional and/or regulatory body acceptable to Gavi.
+In addition, the audit firm should provide the implementing entity with at least five (5) references from comparable audits undertaken within the previous five (5) years.

+English and French are the working languages for Gavi Secretariat.
+If deliverables are prepared by the auditor in a different language, the implementing entity should include the need for an official translation within the auditor's deliverables.

+The auditor must be independent of the implementing entity including not having financial interests in the entity being audited.

-8. GENERAL INFORMATION
+8. General information

-- 8.1 The auditor will be given access to information relevant to the audit such as legal documents, correspondence and any other information associated with the programme and deemed necessary by the audit. - 8.2 The auditors will need to familiarise themselves with the following documents as a minimum: - Gavi Decision Letters and Approved Proposals; - Financial reports submitted by the Country8; - Partnership Framework Agreement (PFA), supplemented as applicable by the Grant Management Requirements (GMRs) and other official communications with Gavi; - Any other financial reports that may have been prepared in the course of the year.
+The auditor will be given access to information relevant to the audit such as legal documents, correspondence and any other information associated with the programme and deemed necessary by the audit.

+The auditors will need to familiarise themselves with the following documents as a minimum:

+- Gavi Decision Letters and Approved proposals; - Financial reports submitted by the country; - Partnership Framework Agreement (PFA), supplemented as applicable by the Grant Management requirements (GMRs) and other official communications with Gavi; - Any other financial reports that may have been prepared in the course of the year